alexlux58/network-automation-stack/netmgmt-suite/README.md

 # Network Management Suite

+Note: This project now deploys a minimal stack (NetBox + Nautobot with their required Postgres and Redis backends and worker services).
+Optional services such as Jenkins, pgAdmin, Redis Commander, Oxidized, and Filebeat have been removed from the default deployment to simplify initial setup.

 A comprehensive network management and automation platform that integrates **NetBox**, **Nautobot**, **Jenkins**, **Oxidized**, **pgAdmin**, **Redis Commander**, and **Filebeat** with your existing observability stack.
 This suite provides network documentation, automation, configuration management, and centralized logging.

 ## 🎉 **CURRENT STATUS: FULLY OPERATIONAL**